sapphirepp/sapphirepp/doc/pages/coding-conventions.md

 @tableofcontents

-Throughout Sapphire++, we strive to keep our programming style and the kind of interfaces we provide as consistent as possible.
+Throughout @sapphire, we strive to keep our programming style and the kind of interfaces we provide as consistent as possible.
 To this end, we have adopted a set of coding conventions that we attempt to follow wherever possible.
 They have two parts: style issues, and something we call "defensive programming", the latter being an attempt to let our code help us find bugs.
-When reading through them, it is important to remember that styles are not god given or better than any other set of conventions; their purpose is merely to keep Sapphire++ as uniform as possible.
+When reading through them, it is important to remember that styles are not god given or better than any other set of conventions; their purpose is merely to keep @sapphire as uniform as possible.
 Uniformity reduces the number of bugs we produce because we can, for example, always assume that input arguments come before output arguments of a function call.
 They also simplify reading code because some